albertonavasg/pmod-oled-rgb/README.md

 - src: VHDL design files, testbenches and constraints

-- pmod_oled_rgb (ignored): Vivado 2020.1 project to create the screen_controller and test it
+- screen (ignored): Vivado 2020.1 project to create the screen_controller and test it

-- axi_pmod_oled_rgb (ignored) : Vivado 2020.1 project to create the AXI 4 Lite Driver
+- axi_screen (ignored) : Vivado 2020.1 project to create the AXI 4 Lite Driver